seanwo/how-to/ubuntu-mediabox/setup.md

 gsettings set org.gnome.desktop.screensaver lock-enabled false sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target
 ```
-Update your dhcp reservation hostname if you have one in your router.
+Update your DHCP reservation hostname if you have one in your router.

 ## Install Chrome (Browser)